Join Anna Maria’s

 Preheat oven 375 F (190 C).

-Toast separately the almond and hazelnuts on a baking sheet for about 5 - 6 minutes.
+Toast the almond and hazelnuts separately on a baking sheet for about 5 - 6 minutes.
 Place the hazelnuts into a kitchen towel and rub vigorously to remove the skin.

 Chop coarsely the almond and hazelnuts together.